Share this page

 Learn X in Y minutes

-Where X=swift
+Where X=Swift

 Swift is a programming language for iOS and macOS development created by Apple.
 Designed to coexist with Objective-C and to be more resilient against erroneous code, Swift was introduced in 2014 at Apple’s developer conference WWDC.
 It is built with the LLVM compiler included in Xcode 6+.

-The official Swift Programming Language book from Apple is now available via iBooks.
+The official Swift Programming Language book from Apple is now available via Apple Books.
 It goes into much more detail than this guide, and if you have the time and patience to read it, it’s recommended.
 Some of these examples are from that book.

 Another great reference is About Swift on Swift’s website.